mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-the-world.md

 ---
 layout: post
-title: xwm vs The World
+title: xwm Versus The World
 description: A comparison of xwm to mainstream window manager solutions.
 ---